BdEINSALyon/marsu/README.md

 - [Ruby on Rails](https://github.com/rails/rails) &mdash; Our back end API is a Rails app.
 It responds to requests RESTfully in JSON.
 - [PostgreSQL](http://www.postgresql.org/) &mdash; Our main data store is in Postgres.
-- [Redis](http://redis.io/) &mdash; We use Redis as a cache and for transient data.

-And a lots of other *awesome* gems you can found in Gemfile
+And a lot of other *awesome* gems you can find in Gemfile

 ## Contributions